 Blue Ridge Music Center & Museum

-Milepost 213, Blue Ridge Parkway - The Blue Ridge Music Center & Museum was created by an act of Congress concerned with almost 400 years of string-band music history in Virginia.
+The Blue Ridge Music Center & Museum, Milepost 213 on the Blue Ridge Parkway, was created by an act of Congress concerned with almost 400 years of string-band music history in Virginia.

 The state-of-the-art amphitheatre presents performances every Saturday night from May through September.